A guide to preventive asphalt maintenance

 How often should seal coating take place?
 This depends on the amount of traffic on the parking lot.
 The only way a properly applied seal coat will diminish is based on the amount of traffic on the material.
-A McDonalds for example will probably need to be sealed every two years due to the higher traffic volume where as an office building parking lot may need to be sealed every four to five years.
+A McDonalds for example will probably need to be sealed every two years due to the higher traffic volume where as an office building parking lot may need to be sealed every three to five years.

 When you say “modified” and “properly applied” what do you mean?
 A modified sealant is a sealant that is enhanced with a latex additive to provide greater fuel resistance, darker color and more product flexibility.
 The sealant is also modified by the addition of sand.
 Sand is used to provide a longer lasting surface life as well as a more skid resistant surface.